AT A GLANCE: QUICK RATINGS

 Post Exercise Review on the Watch

-At the end of your training session the A300 will clearly highlight the headline parameters of the session.
-In this end of training summary you are presented with duration, calories burnt, average heart rate, maximum heart rate and time in both fat burn and fitness improving HR zones.
+At the end of your training session, the A300 will clearly highlight the headline parameters of the session.
+At this end of training summary, you are presented with duration, calories burnt, average heart rate, maximum heart rate, and time in both fat burn and fitness improving HR zones.

 Zooming in on the Heart Rate Graph